hdfiresky/Dramaverse/backend.md

 ### Prerequisites
 -   Ensure you have [Node.js](https://nodejs.org/) installed (version 16 or higher is recommended).
+-   Ensure you have a **Redis server** installed and running.
+Redis is required for the Socket.IO adapter to work.
+You can [install Redis locally](https://redis.io/docs/getting-started/installation/) or use a cloud-based Redis service.

 ### Steps
 1.  **Create a Backend Directory**: In the root of your project, create a new folder named `backend`.
 All the following commands and file creations will happen inside this `backend` directory.